syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 - `POST https://api.syntaqx.com/secrets` - Create a new secret
 - `GET https://api.syntaqx.com/secrets/{id}` - Retrieve a secret

+> __Warning:__ While this API is real, it is onnly meant as a demonstration API
-> __Warning:__ These were just for demonstration purposes, and do not provide
+> and does not provide any real security or reliability.
+The values are stored
-> any real security of you data.
-The values are stored in memory, and you should
+> in memory, the encryption is weak, and you should not use these endpoints for
-> not use these endpoints for a real implementation.
-We ended up going with
+> a real implementation.
+We ended up going with [Yopass](https://yopass.se/) for
-> [Yopass](https://yopass.se/) for our final implementation, but choose your
+> our final implementation, but this is a choose your own adventure game.
-> own adventure here.

-So, with a supporting `create-secret.sh` script:
+### Creating a secret

+To make things easy, I created a simple `create-secret.sh` script that would give me back a one-time link to retrieve the secret value:

 {{< gist syntaqx ec8654ca396904624a2bb59659dbbb90 >}}

-I now have a one-time link that I can provide as an input to the workflow:
+Then, I could simply run the workflow, and provide the `key` and `url` as
+inputs:

 ```yaml
 name: Upsert Secret Environment Variable